 I said that some brands of kosher salt can weight half as much as typical table salt by volume.

-One of the problems with kosher salt is that it isn’t as consistent by weight.
+Surprisngly, many times kosher salt isn’t as consistent by weight.
 So why use it?
 Kosher salt is very pure salt.
 No additives are added to prevent caking and no iodine is added to keep your thyroid happy.
 This means it gives us one of the purest options to put salt into our brine.
 We choose the flavors, not someone else.
 If you want to use a different kind of salt, that’s perfectly up to you, just weigh it before you use it.

 How Much Salt?